srgmorante/mobile-catalogue-api/README.md

 # mobile-catalogue-api

-To run the server, you only execute in the project folder the next command:
+To run the server, you only execute in the project folder the next command (previous npm install):

 ```
 npm start 3000